sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 multiple steps where the customer may have to leave your marketplace app and go to their bank's website to confirm the payment.
 This process may take some time for the user to complete.
-Because of that, we recommend that you initiate the Sharetribe transition first if it does not alreay exist, and only after that you initiate the payment.
+Because of that, we recommend that you initiate the Sharetribe transition first if it does not already exist, and only after that you initiate the payment.
 During the initialization of the transaction, you can already make a booking and ensure availability.
 It would be a bad experience for the user to pay